 1. parma ham wrapped brie with thyme and garlic bruschetta

-Here I added a sprinkling of fresh thyme leaves onto the wedge of brie, and then wrapped it in 4 thin slices of Param ham (purchased from Giovanni’s).
-We put it on the plank and cooked it with the lid of for about 5 minutes and until the cheese was meted and started to ooze out.
+Here I added a sprinkling of fresh thyme leaves onto the wedge of brie, and then wrapped it in 4 thin slices of Parma ham (purchased from Giovanni’s).
+We put it on the plank and cooked it with the lid off for about 5 minutes until the cheese was melted and started to ooze out.

 After we removed the cheese we then drizzled olive oil over sliced ciabatta bread and toasted these on the plank until just nice and toasty brown on each side.